This is how the Harrow Dominion looked when it opened in 1936

 The original seating capacity was for over 2,000 in stalls and circle levels, very large by any standards and certainly for a London suburb.
 (For reference, a new build standard suburban cinema of the 1930s would seat somewhere between 1000 and 1500, rarely larger).
 The Dominion was also equipped with a large and spacious cafe/restaurant which was open all day to the general public, not just cinemagoers.
 The adjoining Dominion Parade (not connected to the building of the cinema, which you can see off to the left on the picture below) was comprised of flats built above a parade of shops, the most popular by far being the Dominion Fish Bar, a very good fish and chip shop which did a roaring trade for decades after the cinema’s opening.

-The Dominion was by far the largest cinema in the area, and from opening proved a big hit – in fact, within a month of opening it had been purchased to become part of the ABC circuit.
-The Dominion Harrow was sold to ABC by Dawes and Bacal as a pair, together with its sister cinema, the Dominion in Southall, which had opened in October 1935, which as you can probably tell was designed by the same architect, F E Bromige.
+At over 2000 seats, the Dominion was by far the largest cinema in the area, and from opening proved a big hit – in fact, within a month of opening it had been purchased to become part of the ABC circuit.
+The Dominion Harrow was sold to ABC by Dawes and Bacal as a pair, together with its sister cinema, the Dominion in Southall, which had opened in October 1935, which as you can probably tell by the photograph below, was designed by the same architect, F E Bromige.

 In the 1930s, the burgeoning era of cinema building, it was not uncommon for independent promoters to find good sites and build substantial cinemas only to then sell them on to one of the major circuits, and then start their process all over again.
 It was one of the main reasons that the big circuits got bigger so quickly in the 1930s – they often bought others’ completed cinemas, and sometimes swallowed smaller circuits whole!
 At that time it was quite common for cinemas to be bought by the major circuits just weeks, or in some instances days before they opened, sometimes with an accompanying sudden change of name.